How important is mobile in your nonprofits fundraising recruitment strategy?….very important.

 Using the phone as a recruitment strategy for both fundraising efforts and enlisting volunteers has been a strategy for many years.
 In the past, the phone was used for cold calling and trying to set up potential sales meetings by moving prospects through an organization’s sales funnel.
 Although cold calling is still a strategy that many organizations are using it has lost effectiveness over the past few years.
 A recent study by Sales for Life found that only 1% of cold calling results in a meeting with a prospect.
 Another study by Hubspot found that 74% of people chose an organization that was first to add value and insight to their life before engaging in a sales conversation.
 The most effective form of mobile marketing has changed a lot with technology advancements, and consumer behavior trends.
 Is the telephone still a relevant volunteer and fundraising recruitment tool?
 For sure.

-Adapting Your Nonprofit Mobile Strategy to Change
+Adapting Your Nonprofit Mobile Recruitment Strategy to Change

 Believe it or not, mobile marketing is even more important today than it was a few years ago.
 The strategy for how nonprofits use the telephone to reach their target market has definitely changed though.
 Your target market expects a relationship with your organization before discussing the possibility of providing financial contributions or providing your nonprofit their time.
-Focusing your nonprofits mobile strategy around engagement, thought leadership, and storytelling is key to driving the high mobile success rate that your organization is looking for.
+Focusing your nonprofits mobile strategy on engagement, thought leadership, and storytelling is key to driving the high mobile success rate that your organization is looking for.

 Now it’s time to get to the good stuff!
 How can your nonprofit leverage mobile marketing to attract, engage, and retain volunteers for your organization in 2017?
 Here are a few tips to keep in mind: